Loudoun schools chief apologizes for district’s handling of alleged assaults, promises changes to disciplinary procedures

 He added that, while continuing to obey Title IX, Loudoun will take steps “to separate alleged offenders from the general student body.”
 He said he will recommend changes to school policy to ensure that this separation takes place.
 Additionally, he said, he has directed his deputy superintendent to fast-track the debut of “alternative placement” options for students involved in serious disciplinary actions.

-As for when officials learned of the case, Byard said that school board members are not typically given details of disciplinary cases and did not learn of the alleged assaults until this week.
-The superintendent, meanwhile, did not disclose exactly when he learned of the assaults.
+As for when officials learned of the case, Byard said school board members are not typically given details of disciplinary cases and did not learn about the alleged assaults until this week.
+The superintendent, meanwhile, did not disclose exactly when he learned of the alleged assaults.

 But he said he had misunderstood a question he received at the June 22 board meeting.
 Former board member Beth Barts asked him at the time whether he knew of any “discipline incidents in the bathrooms,” he said.